DLR-SC/tigl/doc/tiglviewer.md

  * "Pan view" to translate the whole geometry with the mouse
  * "Rotate view" to rotate the view point with the mouse
  * "Zoom" to zoom in or out with the mouse
+ * "Fit to view" to fit all objects into the current view

  * "Top" to see the top view of the geometry
  * "Side" to see the side view of the geometry
  * "Front" to see the front view of the geometry
  * "Axonometric" to see the axonometric view of the geometry
+ * "Reflection plot" to visualize C1 and C2 surface discontinuities

 More functions can be found in the "View" menu.